Imperial War Museum: First World War centenary: 2014

 In August 2009 the museum announced the creation of the Imperial War Museum Foundation.
 Chaired by Jonathan Harmsworth the foundation was charged with raising funds to support the redevelopment of Imperial War Museum London's permanent galleries.
 In December 2010 plans were announced to redevelop IWM London's First World War gallery in time for the conflict's centenary in 2014, and Prince William, Duke of Cambridge became the foundation's patron.
 In a speech at IWM London on 11 October 2012, Prime Minister David Cameron announced an additional £5 million of government funding to support the museum's redevelopment, as part of funding arrangements to facilitate national centenary commemorations.
 The £40 million redevelopment, designed by Foster and Partners, provides new gallery spaces dedicated to the history of the First World War, a new central hall, easier navigation and improved visitor facilities, access and circulation.
 In preparation for building work, a number of galleries were closed during September 2012, and by December 2012 over sixty large objects had been removed from the IWM London atrium for conservation at Duxford.
 To allow building work to go ahead, IWM London closed to the public on 2 January 2013.
 The museum partially reopened on 29 July 2013.

 IWM London was formally reopened on 17 July 2014 by Prince William, Duke of Cambridge.

+All of the sites of the Imperial War Museum were closed to the public from 17 March to 31 July 2020 inclusive, owing to the COVID-19 pandemic.
+A further shutdown, for the same reasons, was in place from 16 December 2020 to 18 May 2021 inclusive.

 Branches

 From the 1970s onwards the Imperial War Museum began to expand onto other sites.
 The first branch, Imperial War Museum Duxford opened to the public on a regular basis in June 1976.
 HMS Belfast became a branch of the museum in 1978.
-The Cabinet War Rooms opened in 1984, and Imperial War Museum North in 2002.
+The Churchill War Rooms opened in 1984, and Imperial War Museum North in 2002.